influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.6/administration/config.md

 ### `tsm-use-madv-willneed = false`

 If `true`, then the MMap Advise value `MADV_WILLNEED` advises the kernel about how to handle the mapped memory region in terms of input/output paging and to expect access to the mapped memory region in the near future, with respect to TSM files.
-Because this setting has been problematic on some kernels, the default is `false`.
+Because this setting has been problematic on some kernels (including CentOS and RHEL ), the default is `false`.
 Changing the value to `true` might help users who have slow disks in some cases.

 Environment variable: `INFLUXDB_TSM_USE_MADV_WILLNEED`